HiCL: Hippocampal-Inspired Continual Learning: Discussion

 HiCL demonstrates that hippocampal-inspired architecture can achieve state-of-the-art continual-learning performance with high computational efficiency.
 A key advantage of our DG-gated design is its support for conditional computation, where the sparse DG codes select a single expert for activation per input, avoiding the need to execute all $N$ expert pipelines.

 This approach drastically lowers the total computational footprint.
 For instance, on Split CIFAR-10, our Small model requires 10.81 MFLOPs for the shared backbone and 5.48 MFLOPs for a single expert, resulting in an efficient inference cost of only 16.3 MFLOPs.
 The Large model's cost under the same conditions is 49.7 MFLOPs.
 On the more complex Split Tiny-ImageNet, these costs are 49.1 MFLOPs for the Small model and 172.7 MFLOPs for the Large model.
 While activating a single expert may offer less GPU parallelism than a batch-parallel approach, the significant reduction in total operations makes HiCL well-suited for continual learning on resource-constrained hardware.
+Table~\ref{tab:mega-results-flops-simple} reports the full model capacity for fair comparison with baselines that execute all parameters, while conditional computation enables the 16.3 MFLOPs efficiency advantage described above.